clairemariec/clairemariec/README.md

 # About Me
 ### Hi there 👋

-I am currently learning software testing foundations to sit the ISTQB foundation certified tester exam and I am complementing this with learning as much about software testing / Quality Assurance as possible in real-world environments (e.g. open source project work and hands-on learning with friends from the industry) and through tool-specific courses and Codecademy.
+I have resently sat the ISTQB foundation certified tester exam and I am complementing this with learning as much about software testing and Quality Assurance as possible in real-world environments (e.g. open source project work and hands-on learning with friends from the industry) and through tool-specific courses and Codecademy.

 I have a good understanding of Agile including the differences between Scrum and Kanban and I am also studying to become a Scrum Master.